Edelman (firm): Fossil fuel companies and climate change deniers

 In June 2016, Edelman was hired by the International Centre for Legal Protection (ICLP), led by Andrey Kondakov, former director in the Russian Ministry of Foreign Affairs.
 The company was hired to "turn the tide of public opinion" and "help influence U.S. opinion on a massive court verdict involving the oil giant Yukos."

-News Corporation phone hacking scandal

-Edelman provided crisis communication services to News Corporation during the phone hacking scandal.
+The company was still working for oil and gas companies in 2022.

+In 2024 it was revealed that Edelman was working with the Koch network, despite Edelman making climate pledges.

+Conflict of interest concerns

+In July 2014, the Chinese People's Daily reported that Rui Chenggang, a star anchor at China's state-run CCTV held a 7.9 percent stake in Edelman PR's Chinese subsidiary, Pegasus Communications.
+Pegasus provided PR services to CCTV, raising concerns about conflicts of interest.

 Private prison industry

 Edelman supported private prison company GEO Group and helped in "laundering the reputation of private US concentration camps" in July 2019.
 In May 2019, executives from the Washington, D.C. office, including office president Lisa Ross and former Trump White House deputy press secretary Lindsay Walters, went to Florida to present the pitch.
 In June, when word spread across the company that the work was being pursued, debate sprang up on networking app Fishbowl.
 The work was resigned by Edelman in July 2019 and announced during an all-hands meeting in Washington.
 On Fishbowl, an employee commented that the executives "took the opportunity to basically shame us for ruining the work for the company because they couldn't trust us not to leak it to the press."
 Other employees on Fishbowl made similar comments.

 The company's official response was that "Edelman takes on complex and diverse clients ... and ultimately decided not to proceed with this work."
 Edelman also refused to confirm they did similar work for another major private prison company, CoreCivic.